anderssandstrom/e3-ecmcPlugin_Advanced/README.md

 ======
 ESS Site-specific EPICS module : ecmcPlugin_Advanced

-Example illustrating a plugin for use with ecmc.
+Example illustrating how to implement plugins for use with ecmc (https://github.com/icshwi/ecmc).

 Shows how to implement:
 * callbacks